tristan852/kite/README.md

 In the above setup, if class `A` is not loaded at program startup, but rather at some later point, the solver creation and initialization will also not happen at startup, but rather when you first use class `A`, which might introduce an unwanted delay before your first use of the solver.

-In the following class, the method `onProgramStartup` is called when your program is booting up.
+In the following class, the method `onProgramStartup` is assumed to be called when your program is booting up.
 The method obtains a reference to the solver, which ensures that the solver is already initialized after your program has started.

 ```java
 public class B {